 U.S. News & World Report

-In the case of Temple's online M.B.A. program, the business school originally reported that all its students submitted test scores.
+The scandal broke in January 2018, when U.S. News announced that it was removing Temple's online M.B.A. program from its 2018 Best Online Programs list.
+Part of the formula used by U.S. News is based on standardized test scores, and score averages carry less weight when under 75 percent of new students submit scores.
+In the case of Temple's online M.B.A. program, the business school originally reported that all of its students submitted test scores.
 In fact, only 20 percent had done so.

 After the U.S. News announcement, the website Poets & Quants, which focuses on business schools, started digging around in the data Temple had reported to U.S. News for the previous (No. 1) rankings.